 Senate Bill 128 aims to address the environmental and public health concerns associated with per- and polyfluoroalkyl substances (PFAS) by establishing several new programs and requirements.
 The bill mandates the Department of Natural Resources (DNR) to create a municipal PFAS grant program that provides funding for various testing and remediation efforts related to PFAS contamination in municipal water systems, wastewater treatment facilities, and landfills.
 It also introduces an innocent landowner grant program to assist individuals or entities that have been affected by PFAS contamination, allowing for grants up to $250,000 with a potential matching fund requirement.
 Additionally, the bill outlines specific exemptions from the spills law for eligible grant recipients and sets limitations on DNR's ability to impede construction projects based on PFAS contamination unless certain conditions are met.

 Furthermore, the bill includes provisions for increased PFAS testing, the establishment of a pilot project for treating PFAS-contaminated surface water, and the requirement for DNR to report on its expenditures and progress in implementing the bill's provisions.
-It also modifies existing programs, such as the Safe Drinking Water Loan Program and Clean Water Fund Program, to prioritize projects addressing PFAS contamination.
-The bill emphasizes collaboration between DNR and the University of Wisconsin System to enhance laboratory capabilities for PFAS testing and mandates studies to analyze various aspects of PFAS treatment and disposal.
+It also emphasizes the need for collaboration with the University of Wisconsin System to enhance laboratory capabilities for PFAS testing and to conduct various studies related to PFAS treatment and disposal methods.
+The bill aims to streamline processes for public utilities dealing with PFAS-related projects and allows for the use of utility revenues to fund PFAS source reduction measures.
 Overall, Senate Bill 128 represents a comprehensive approach to managing PFAS contamination and protecting public health and the environment.